roots/docs/radicle/block-editor-plugins.md

 ## Default editor plugin

-By default, Radicle ships with an example editor plugin (`example.plugin.tsx`) that unregisters all blocks that aren't in the text or media categories.
+By default, Radicle ships with an example editor plugin (`example.plugin.tsx`) that unregisters all blocks that aren't in the design, text or media categories.